Finite and infinitesimal flexibility of semidiscrete surfaces: Finite and infinitesimal flexibility of 2-ribbon surfaces

 \subsection{Finite flexibility of 2-ribbon surfaces}

-In previous subsection we showed that any $2$-ribbon surface in general position is infinitesimally flexible and the space of its infinitesimal flexions is one-dimensional.
-The aim of this subsection is to show that a 2-ribbon surface in general position is flexible and has one degree of freedom.
+In Subsection~\ref{inf_flex_subs} we showed that every $2$-ribbon surface in general position is infinitesimally flexible and that the space of its infinitesimal flexions is one-dimensional.
+The aim of this subsection is to show that a weakly generic 2-ribbon surface is finitely flexible and has one degree of finite flexibility.